Chart Color Schemes

 Gleneagle faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.6%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common, at 7.0%, followed by postgraduate qualifications (1.7%) and graduate diplomas (0.9%).
-Vocational credentials are prevalent, with 43.9% of residents aged 15+ holding them, including advanced diplomas (9.8%) and certificates (34.1%).
-Educational participation is high, with 30.2% currently enrolled in formal education: 11.7% in primary, 10.6% in secondary, and 2.4% in tertiary education.
+Bachelor degrees are the most prevalent at 7.0%, followed by postgraduate qualifications (1.7%) and graduate diplomas (0.9%).
+Vocational credentials are held by 43.9% of residents aged 15+, with advanced diplomas at 9.8% and certificates at 34.1%.
+Educational participation is high, with 30.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education